yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 do not support lesson pilots
 so you will need to create your own surveys to send out before/after a pilot workshop.
-Although surveys for pilot workshops will frequently include questions that are specific to the particular lesson being trialled, there are some standard feedback questions that can be asked after a pilot to assess the design and flow of the lesson.
+Although surveys for pilot workshops will frequently include questions that are specific to the particular lesson being piloted, there are some standard feedback questions that can be asked after a pilot to assess the design and flow of the lesson.
 This [template post-pilot workshop survey](https://docs.google.com/forms/d/1OGCQBotD2nOJkc7KpFZLhFfb3EBcxEDwHz_3p48qz3U/template/preview)